eBPF: The Linux Kernel Feature That's Changing Security (and Attack Surfaces)

 For most of Linux’s life there was a hard wall between code you wrote and the kernel that ran underneath it.
 If you wanted the kernel to do something new, you wrote a kernel module — which is to say, you wrote code with the power to crash, corrupt, or backdoor the entire machine, loaded it with your fingers crossed, and hoped. eBPF tore a window in that wall.
 And like any window, it lets the light in and gives someone a way to look out.

-eBPF is one of those technologies that quietly became load-bearing for half the modern infrastructure stack while most people weren’t watching.
-It’s worth understanding what it is, because it’s reshaping both how we defend Linux boxes and, less comfortably, how they get attacked.
+eBPF is one of those technologies that quietly became load-bearing for half the modern infrastructure stack while nobody was watching.
+Understanding what it is has stopped being optional, because it’s reshaping both how we defend Linux boxes and, less comfortably, how they get attacked.
+The name is a historical accident — “extended Berkeley Packet Filter” — and tells you almost nothing about what it does today.
+The filter that classified packets in 1992 has grown into a general-purpose, in-kernel virtual machine.
+The “packet filter” part is now the least interesting thing about it.

 eBPF lets you load small programs into the running kernel and attach them to events — a system call firing, a network packet arriving, a function being entered — without writing a kernel module or rebooting.
 The trick that makes this safe-ish is the verifier: before your program runs, the kernel statically analyses it to prove it terminates, doesn’t read uninitialised memory, and can’t wander off into arbitrary kernel addresses.
 Programs that don’t pass simply don’t load.

 So you get something genuinely new: sandboxed, verified, near-native-speed code running inside the kernel, with visibility into everything the kernel sees.
-That’s an extraordinary capability, and the security world has fallen on it from two directions at once.
+The reason it runs fast rather than crawling like an interpreted hook is the JIT — eBPF bytecode is compiled to native machine code the first time it loads, so a tracepoint that fires a million times a second adds nanoseconds, not microseconds, to each event.
+That combination — verified-safe, JIT-fast, kernel-resident — is what makes it an extraordinary capability, and the security world has fallen on it from two directions at once.

 For defence, eBPF is close to a superpower.
 Because it can hook the syscall layer, you can observe every process that spawns, every file opened, every outbound connection — system-wide, with negligible overhead, and without modifying the applications you’re watching.
 This is the foundation under tools like Cilium (kernel-level network policy and observability) and Falco and Tetragon (runtime threat detection).